frankie-2nfro-com/Data-Collection-Pipeline/README.md

 ### Parser
 I will use BeautifulSoap and Regular Expression to parse inforamtion from the website.

-### Extract, Transform and Load (ETL)
-I will divide the whole process into three parts namely Extract, Transform and Load.

-#### Extract
-Get all html source files in the local repository

-#### Transform
-Parse local source files and get needed information to local database or files

-#### Load
-Load local dataset to the central database with all history data
+### Process
+I will divide the whole process into two steps.
+Firstly I will extract all page source file from my target website to local storage.
+After making sure all need webpages are downloaded, I will start the transform process to get needed information from the cached htmls.

 ## Milestone 3 - Retrieve data from details page

-To make the program to be highly reusable for different website scraping, I will try to using rule definition to define the scraping behaviours.
+To make the program to be highly reusable for different website scraping, I will try to using rule definition to define the extraction behaviours.
 As mention above in Milestone 2, I will extract webpages first.
 And then will parse all information needed in the "Transform" step.
-And "Load" all information to the data repository.

 Here is an example how I define extraction behavour for a website: